metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 cgatggctccatgctagtgctagtcgatga
 ```

-While select only sequences at most 29 bp long the following command can be run
+To select only sequences with a maximum length of 29 bp, the following command can be executed

 ```bash
 obigrep -L 29 five_tags.fasta